Templo Mayor

+Early history

+The first of seven temples built on the Templo Mayor site was built in 1325, and the second temple existed by 1375.
+In 1454, the largest known expansion of the temple took place under the guidance of Moctezuma I.

+The seventh temple was first mentioned by the conquistadors in 1519, and the temple was last altered by the Aztecs in 1520.
+The conquistadors then sacked and destroyed the building one year later in 1521.

 Discovery and excavation

-After the destruction of Tenochtitlan, the Templo Mayor, like most of the rest of the city, was disassembled to be used as construction materials to create the Spanish colonial city.
+After the destruction of Tenōchtitlan, the Templo Mayor, like most of the rest of the city, was disassembled to be used as construction materials to create the Spanish colonial city.
 The Temple's exact location was forgotten.
 By the 20th century, scholars had a good idea where to look for it based on archeological work completed at the end of the 19th and first half of the 20th centuries.
-Leopoldo Batres did some excavation work at the end of the 19th century under the Mexico City Metropolitan Cathedral because, at the time, researchers thought the cathedral had been built over the ruins of the temple.
+Leopoldo Batres did some excavation work at the end of the 19th century under the Mexico City Metropolitan Cathedral because, at the time, researchers thought the cathedral had been built over the ruins of the temple, though it was later proven to be just southwest of the temple.

 In the first decades of the 20th century, Manuel Gamio found part of the southwest corner of the temple, and his findings were put on public display.
 However, the discovery did not generate great public interest in excavating further as the zone was an upper-class residential area.
 In 1933, Emilio Cuevas found part of a staircase and beam.
 In 1948, Hugo Moedano and Elma Estrada Balmori excavated a platform containing serpent heads and offerings.
 In 1966, Eduardo Contreras and Jorge Angula excavated a chest containing offerings, which had first been explored by Gamio.